joeyday/joeyday.com/_posts/2022/2022-01-06-of-code-and-poetry.md

 ---
-title: 'Of code and poetry'
+title: Of code and poetry
-subtitle: 'Reflections on my earliest interactions with OpenAI’s ChatGPT'
+subtitle: Reflections on my earliest interactions with OpenAI's ChatGPT
-date: '2022-01-06'
+date: 2022-01-06
 author: Joey
 layout: post
 ---